Solar Providers Compared: Gryd vs Zero Bills vs SNRG

 Key Considerations With Each Provider

-• Zero-cost hardware for both parties
+• Zero-cost solar hardware for both parties

 • Right-sized systems tailored to each individual home